C. F. Theodore Steinway: Piano development

 The next most important innovation was C.F.
 Theodore Steinway's rim bending block patent of 1880, which is still used in every grand piano all over the world: long thin strips of sawn wood are glued together and clamped on a wing-shaped fixture with screwed pressing bars.
 The previous method of casemaking for grands was much more expensive and time-consuming: it demanded the fitting together of wooden corner pieces and in particular the right-hand wall bent by steam into an S curve.
 The steam bending process required very experienced workers, and a high proportion of the bent pieces had to be rejected.
 So C.F.
 Theodore Steinway's invention, which glued together thin saw-cut sheets was very economical: it permitted more cases to be made in a shorter time, with less loss of wood which had already been expensively dried over a period of years.

 C.F.
 Theodore Steinway was the European correspondent in the frequent exchange of letters, and later telegrams, between the Steinway brothers on either side of the Atlantic.
 This exchange of ideas for better, cheaper and more reliable piano manufacturing led to the final phase of the development of the piano between 1860 and 1885 and a large number of US patents.
 With the letters and sketches from C.F.
 Theodore Steinway in Germany, the younger brothers often applied to the US patent office and obtained protection for these ideas.
 Several further patents, which are not directly connected with C.F.
 Theodore Steinway's name, nevertheless originate from his work and ideas.

+Personal life

+He never liked living in the United States, preferring to live in Germany.
+In 1880, he returned to Germany, first to start the new Hamburg plant, then to live again in Brunswick.
+As the eldest son, C.F.
+Theodore Steinway often gave peremptory advice to his much younger brother William Steinway, addressing him in letters and telegrams as "Young man, do this, leave that..."